-Jay screamed an arc over the dunes.
+Jay screamed in an arc over the dunes.
 The desert below was wrinkled like an old pink peach.
 The sky above was tinted honey-gold as he neared the zenith of his trajectory.
-The pink and gold spun so quickly he saw only whirling color.
+The pink and gold spun so quickly he saw only whirling apricot.
 He shut his eyes and hoped his death would be swift.

 A sonic boom opened his eyes.
 The bird zipped so close it caught Jay in its exhaust.
 Jay coughed and choked on the frozen fog.
 Through panic, Jay noted how lucky he’d be to die cold in a scorching desert.
 Anyone else would die of heatstroke or thirst, but he’d shatter on the red mountain like ice.
 An interesting first!

 His tumbling stabilized.
 The red mountain’s surface seemed smooth from afar, but now Jay saw a thousand tiny caves like pores.